sguox002/leetcode/ood_designpatterns.md

 MFC windows message processing using this mechanism The request is either processed or passing to its base. the handler even can convert it to another request and pass to its base.

+chained handler:
+each handler contains a method to process the data and linked list to the next handler. each handler pass the processed data to next handler.

 ### iterator:
 traverse elements of a collection without exposing its underlying representations.